-Josephburg Rail Terminal: In early 2014, Keyera announced its intention to develop an NGL rail and truck terminal at its Josephburg site located near KFS.
-Construction continued through the early part of 2015 and the terminal became operational in third quarter of 2015.
+Josephburg Rail Terminal: In 2015 Keyera's NGL rail and truck terminal at its Josephburg site located near KFS became operational.
 The terminal, which is pipeline connected to KFS, is able to handle both butane and propane and is a key part of Keyera's strategy to facilitate propane movements out of Alberta.